dclong/blog/misc/content/2015/05/sql-equivalent.markdown

   <tr>
     <td> Teradata </td>
     <td> <code>
-    /* Like is case insensitive by default. <br> However,
+    /* Like is case-insensitive by default. <br>
-    you can specify the keyword CaseSpecific to make it case sensitive */ <br>
+    You can specify the keyword CaseSpecific <br>
+    to make it case-sensitive.
+    */ <br>
     SELECT empname <br>
     FROM tbl_emp  <br>